-What is a coronavirus?
+What is the coronavirus?

 What are the symptoms?

-How do coronaviruses spread?
+How do coronaviruses get passed around?

 What do I do if I think I’m getting sick?